alphagov/re-build-systems-test/README.md

 ## Provisioning Jenkins2 on AWS

-This is to provision a containerized Jenkins platform on AWS, within a master node and an agents node (see architectural section about for more details).
+This is to provision a containerized Jenkins platform on AWS.

 ### Before you start